 I haven’t posted in a while.
-I could pretend that it was because I was really busy, but that is just not true.
-I lost my motivation.
-I lost my inspiration.
+Easily I could pretend that it was because I was really busy, but that is just not true.
+I lost my motivation: my inspiration.
 I forgot why I started this blog and because of that, it started feeling like a chore instead of a hobby.
+My heart and soul was not in it.
 What do we do with chores?
 We put them off.

 If there is nothing you can do,

 There was a Saturday recently where the weather was perfect and it would have been a complete waste if I did not take any photos.
 I happened to be in a great mood.
 I was listening to one of my many pump-up playlists and dancing around my room while getting ready.
 This time, I did not plan out any locations.
 I did not plan out any outfits.
 Forgetting about my Instagram aesthetic, I just got dressed in the clothes I love.

 When I looked in the mirror and saw that I was ready to go, I was sad.
 I didn’t want to turn off the music I was bopping to, so I decided to take it with me.
 I drove to a random part of town and stopped.

 From the second I started getting ready to the second I finished my photoshoot, I was blasting my music.
 My Spotify playlist connected to the car and then connected to my google home and then back to the car as a continuous song played on.
 Not sure how I allowed myself to forget the importance music plays on my life, but it will never happen again.

 My emotions, my thoughts, my inspiration all can be changed instantly when listening to the right song.
 By not wanting to turn my music off, I decided to see how dancing and listening to music could change the pictures I take.
 You would think that dancing in the street with music blasting from my car would make me uncomfortable, but it was the opposite.

 I feel the freest, confident, and alive when listening to music and it shows in these images.
 The pictures I took during this challenge capture more of my spirit and personality than most of my others.
 My eyes look alive.